MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-workspaces.md

 ms.author: painbar
 ms.reviewer: ''
 ms.service: powerbi
-ms.subservice: powerbi-admin
+ms.subservice: powerbi-admin, fabric
-ms.custom: admin-portal, fabric
+ms.custom: admin-portal
 ms.topic: how-to
 ms.date: 09/18/2023
 LocalizationGroup: Administration
 ---

-# Manage workspaces
+# View workspaces

-Go to the **Admin portal** to access this feature.
-For information about how to get to and use the Fabric Admin portal, see [What is the admin portal?](admin-center.md).
+Go to the Fabric admin portal to access this feature.
+For information about how to get to and use the admin portal, see [What is the admin portal?](admin-center.md).

 As a Fabric administrator, you can govern the workspaces that exist in your organization on the **Workspaces** tab.
 On this tab, you see a list of all the workspaces in your tenant.
 Above the list, a ribbon provides options to help you govern the workspaces.
 These options also appear in the **More options (...)** menu of the selected workspace.
 The list of options varies depending on workspace type and status.
 All the options are described under [workspace options](#workspace-options).